skamireddi/immunichain/Lab/CloudComposerLab.rst

 **What did you just accomplish?**

 You submitted transactions against participants within Composer.
-Hopefully, you now understand the value of authorizing members.
+You now understand the value of authorizing members.
 Also, you added Immunizations to your child, which is the pillar of Immunichain.